nielsole/go_tile/README.md

 This repo also contains an experimental rudimentary renderer.
 Its goal is to be able to render some sort of map with little operational overhead.

-Experimental renderer (this will not be updated on every release, so ymmv):
+Experimental renderer (this will not be updated on every release, so ymmv) compared with osm.org:

 ![black lines only](assets/5295.png)
-Comparison of osm.org:
 ![osm.org](assets/5295-compare.png)

 Images [OpenStreetMap](https://www.openstreetmap.org/) contributors, [CC-BY-SA](https://creativecommons.org/licenses/by-sa/2.0/)

 To use this, pass an oms.pbf file via `-osm_path`.